Learning a Zeroth-Order Optimizer for Fine-Tuning LLMs: Experiment

 Following MeZO~\cite{mezo}, we evaluate \nameblank with four LLMs: LLaMA-3.2-1B~\citep{llama3}, LLaMA-3.1-8B~\citep{llama3}, Qwen2.5-14B~\citep{qwen}, and OPT-30B~\citep{OPT_LM} using seven diverse benchmark datasets including SST-2~\citep{SST2}, CB~\citep{CB}, COPA~\citep{Copa}, BoolQ~\citep{BoolQ}, WSC~\citep{WSC}, SQuAD~\citep{SQuAD}, and DROP~\citep{DROP}.

 We compare our approach against four representative zeroth-order optimization baselines for LLM fine-tuning: HIZOO \citep{hizoo}, LOZO \citep{LOZO}, MeZO and MeZO-Adam \citep{mezo}.
-Due to computational resource constraints, we replace the expensive MeZO-Adam with a more efficient variant MeZO-AdamU~\citep{jiang2023zoadamu} for models larger than LLaMA-3.2-1B.
+Due to computational resource constraints, we replace the expensive MeZO-Adam with a more efficient variant, MeZO-AdamU~\citep{jiang2023zoadamu}, for models larger than LLaMA-3.2-1B.
 To ensure a fair comparison, we perform the same grid search over learning rates for each method and pick the best learning rate when reporting.
-More details can be found in appendix \ref{experiment hyperparameters}.
+Moreover, we used the same prompt templates as in the original MeZO for all baselines.
+More details can be found in Appendix \ref{experiment hyperparameters}.

 For our \nameblank, we train it once using algorithm~\ref{alg:multi dataset learning to learn} on the COPA dataset.
-This choice is mainly due to COPA’s consistently smooth loss decrease during standard fine-tuning.
-Its small size and also yield fast cycles. \textbf{Unless otherwise noted, the \nameblank trained on COPA is reused as is across all other tasks and models.} In appendix~\ref{subsec:single_vs_multi}, we also discussed more about multi-dataset training.
-Other hyperparameters and training details can be found in section~\ref{l2l_Details}.
+This choice is mainly due to COPA’s consistently smooth loss decrease during standard fine-tuning, and its small size can enable fast training cycles. \textbf{Unless otherwise noted, the \nameblank trained on COPA is reused as is across all other tasks and models in our main experiments.} Thus, all reported results provide a direct test of out-of-distribution transfer.
+In section~\ref{ablation_studies}, we also provide ablations regarding the choice of meta-learning dataset, and in Appendix~\ref{subsec:single_vs_multi}, we further discuss multi-dataset training.
+Other hyperparameters and training details can be found in section~\ref{l2l_Details} and section~\ref{app:D7_l2l_details}.